microsoft/MixedRealityToolkit-Unity/Documentation/Elastics/ElasticSystem.md

 ## Elastics manager
 ![Elastic System2](../Images/Elastics/Elastics_Main.gif)

-The elastics manager takes over processing passed transforms and feeding them into the elastics system.
+The elastics manager processes passed transforms and feeds them into the elastics system.

 Enabling elastics for custom components can be achieved by two steps:
 1. Calling the Initialize method on manipulation start, updating the system with the current host transform.